Z4nzu/hackingtool/README.md

 - [X] Added Tool in wifijamming
 - [X] Added Tool in steganography
 - [X] Add Table of Contents
-- [ ] Finish Making anchor links to the Table of Contents
+- [X] Finish Making anchor links to the Table of Contents
+- [X] Add the hacking menu to the Table of Contents

 # Table of Contents
 <details><summary>Text Here</summary>